Sphyrna-029/Nerf-Sentry-Gun/README.md

-I will try to see if this works on a raspberry pi 4, so that you can build a Nerf sentry gun
+I will try to see if this works on a raspberry pi 4, so that you can build a Nerf sentry gun You will need a motor board that works with the adafruit motor libary

 below this text is all you need to do for gun.py to work
 ```bash